scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 {: #figure-4 title="The SCION address header packet format"}

 - `DstISD, SrcISD`: The 16-bit ISD identifier of the destination/source.
-- `DstAS, SrcAS`: The 48-bit AS identifier of the destination/source.
+- `DstAS, SrcAS`: The 48-bit SCION AS identifier of the destination/source.
 - `DstHostAddr, SrcHostAddr`: Specifies the variable length endpoint address of the destination/source.
 The accepted type and length are defined in the `DT/DL/ST/SL` fields of the common header.

 If a service address is implied by the `DT/DL` or `ST/SL` field of the common header according to {{table-3}}, the corresponding address field has the following format: